‘Our job is not to count body bags...’: Air Marshal AK Bharti says on casualties from Pak side - ‘Our job is not to count body bags...’: Air Marshal AK Bharti says on casualties from Pak side BusinessToday

+DGAO Air Marshal AK Bharti said its not "our job is to hit the target, not to count the body bags" while addressing the media during a joint briefing on May 11.

-The DGMO Lt Gen Ghai, Air Marshal AK Bharti, DGMO, IAF and Vice Admiral AN Pramod, DGMO Naval Operations briefed the media on the precision strikes carried out by Indian armed forces.
-The media address by the Directors General of Military Operations (DGMOs) from the Army, Navy and Air Force comes amid heightened tensions at the Line of Control and follows the government's strong messaging on ceasefire violations by Pakistan.
+The DGMO Lt Gen Ghai, Air Marshal AK Bharti, DGMO, IAF and Vice Admiral AN Pramod, DGMO Naval Operations briefed the media on the precision strikes carried out by Indian armed forces amid heightened tensions at the Line of Control and follows the government's strong messaging on ceasefire violations by Pakistan.

 Replying to same query, Air Marshal AK Bharti said, whatever methods and whatever means were chosen, it had the desired effects on the enemy targets.